-E.U. expected to authorize Oxford-AstraZeneca coronavirus vaccine with limitations
+E.U. authorizes Oxford-AstraZeneca coronavirus vaccine for all adults

 AstraZeneca’s chief executive officer Pascal Soriot has said that the company is not legally obligated to supply the expected amount to Europe and only committed to making its “best effort” in the contract.

 But Brussels wants the company to share supply from British production sites, publishing its contract with the pharmaceutical firm on Friday to argue that it was obliged to.
-So far, AstraZeneca’s supplies to Britain have not been disrupted.
+The contract says the company should make efforts to manufacture E.U. vaccines at sites within the European Union and United Kingdom, and can use other sites if it accelerates supply.

 The E.U.’s contract with AstraZeneca is for 300 million doses, with the option for 100 million more.
 The vaccine was expected to make up the bulk of E.U. supplies in the first quarter for the year.